The Complete Guide to Getting a Modular Home Loan in 2025

 Case Study: Sarah’s USDA Loan Success

 Sarah, a single mother in Texas, used a USDA loan in 2024.
 With a modest income, she struggled to save for a down payment.
-Her owned land’s equity covered the requirement, and the USDA’s 0% down option sealed the deal.
+Her owned land’s equity covered the requirement, and the USDA’s 0% down option helped her qualify.
 Despite a rural appraisal challenge, her lender used local comps to approve the loan.
 “My 3-bedroom home was ready in four months, and I’m saving on utilities!” she says.

 How Modular Home Financing Works in 2025